closedcircuit0/HumanEngineering/03_Subsystems/003_The_Engineering_of_The_Self.md

 Behind every complex phenomenon lies a simple principle.
 All human action, and its aggregate, The Self, is also built upon three solid pillars.

+**The First Pillar (The Goal — The ‘Why’): The Hierarchy of Values**

+All human action is determined by an invisible **'pecking order' of values**.
+A system's behavior can only be understood by identifying which order of value is activated and dominating the situation at any given moment.

 -   **Zeroth Order: The True Highest Value**

     The only value for which a system is willing to sacrifice its own 'Survival.'
-This is so extremely rare that most people go their entire lives without ever having the opportunity to confront what their Zeroth Order value is.
+This is so **extremely rare** that most people go their entire lives without ever having the opportunity to confront what their Zeroth Order value is.

     *This phenomenon, which appears to override the absolute imperative of Survival, is an extreme outcome of the system's risk/return calculation.
 The 'Zeroth Order' is not a fixed, pre-existing value.
 It is a temporary state that emerges when the system’s calculation, for one of two reasons, concludes that abandoning Survival is the optimal path.*